-Violence against women – that was already brutal before the COVID-19 health crisis – has exacerbated and taken qualitative leaps in this 19-months pandemic.
+Violence against women, already brutal before the COVID-19 health crisis, has been exacerbated in the now nineteenth month of pandemic.

 The WHO stated that: “Across their lifetime, 1 in 3 women, around 736 million, are subjected to physical or sexual violence by an intimate partner or sexual violence from a non-partner – a number that has remained largely unchanged over the past decade.
 This violence starts early: 1 in 4 young women (aged 15-24 years) who have been in a relationship will have already experienced violence by an intimate partner by the time they reach their mid-twenties.”

 Rates of violence vary and increase as countries become poorer.
-Those most at risk are young, black and indigenous women, and diverse women, who are also the targets of lesbian, bisexual and transphobic hatred.
+Those most at risk are young, black, indigenous and diverse women who are also the targets of lesbian, bisexual, and transphobic hatred.

 For working women, this situation is compounded by economic violence, which has surpassed historic levels.
 According to the latest UN report “the pandemic will push 96 million people into extreme poverty by 2021, 47 million of whom are women and girls.

-“Since the start of the pandemic, in Europe and Central Asia, 25 per cent of self-employed women have lost their jobs, compared to 21 per cent of men –– a trend that is expected to continue as unemployment rises.
-Projections from the International Labour Organization suggest the equivalent of 140 million full-time jobs may be lost due to COVID-19; and women’s employment is 19 per cent more at risk than men.
+“Since the start of the pandemic, in Europe and Central Asia, 25 percent of self-employed women have lost their jobs compared to 21 percent of men –– a trend that is expected to continue as unemployment rises.
+Projections from the International Labour Organization suggest the equivalent of 140 million full-time jobs may be lost due to COVID-19, and women’s employment is 19 percent more at risk than men’s.

 While we come from processes of triumph in achieving legal abortion in several Latin American countries, sexual violence and the impediment to family planning by governments remain an undeniable fact of violence.
 Deaths from clandestine abortions, or the imprisonment and punishment of those who have abortions, are still very high.

-Maternal mortality rates soared worldwide, doubling in some countries – as is the case in Colombia – and in others they tripled, due to deaths from COVID, but mainly because of unwanted pregnancies due to the abrupt drop in contraceptive services, which led to an increase in unsafe abortions, and to the deficient prenatal care resulting from the closure of maternity hospitals and the diversion of resources to attend to COVID patients.
-These deaths hit the poorest, most rural, racialised women and thousands of girls.
+Maternal mortality rates soared worldwide, doubling in some countries – as is the case in Colombia – and in others, they tripled due in part to deaths from COVID, but mainly because of unwanted pregnancies due to the abrupt drop in contraceptive services, which led to an increase in unsafe abortions, and to deficient prenatal care resulting from the closure of maternity hospitals and the diversion of resources to attend to COVID patients.
+These deaths hit the poorest, most rural, racialized women and thousands of girls.

 It’s not the pandemic, it’s capitalism

-The Women Economic Forum 2021 was recently held, where UN women’s representatives came to the terrible conclusion that “the pandemic has led to a setback of more than 18 years in women’s labour participation in Latin America and the Caribbean”.
+The Women Economic Forum 2021 was recently held where UN women’s representatives came to the terrible conclusion that “the pandemic has led to a setback of more than 18 years in women’s labor participation in Latin America and the Caribbean.”
 But it is important to say that it is not diseases or natural catastrophes that set us back in our rights.

-The situation of women was already terrible before the pandemic because this declining capitalist system of exploitation and oppression only works to guarantee profits for the employers and not to take care of our lives.
+The situation of women was already terrible before the pandemic because of the declining capitalist system of exploitation and oppression that only works to guarantee profits for the employers and not to take care of our lives.

-The vast majority of governments have reduced budgets for attention to male violence, closed programmes and even denied priority medical attention to abortion.
+The vast majority of governments have reduced budgets for attention to those seeking shelter from male violence, closed programs, and even denied priority medical attention to abortion.
 Governments, however progressive, spent most of the public budget on guaranteeing corporate profits and not on addressing gender-based violence or the social needs that were aggravated by the pandemic.
 Reports of violence have increased exponentially and even a fist signal has been created to identify an emergency situation at the international level.

-Unemployment, hunger and confinements without available subsidies and basic services are the responsibility of bourgeois governments, not the virus.
-That women had to lose their jobs, give up their studies to take care of the family and the sick in this pandemic is the responsibility of governments and employers.
+The ills of unemployment, hunger, and confinement without available subsidies and basic services are the responsibility of bourgeois governments, not the virus.
+That women had to lose their jobs, and give up their studies to take care of the family and the sick in this pandemic is the responsibility of governments and employers.

-Domestic workers lost almost 70 per cent of their jobs, and the imbalance of domestic and care work increased to crippling levels.
-Similarly, the corporate preference to shift work to the virtual world has pushed the poorest women out of the labour market, as they have no tools or access to internet services.
-Today, the digital gender gap is a new indicator of male violence.
+Domestic workers lost almost 70 percent of their jobs, and the imbalance of domestic and care work increased to crippling levels.
+Similarly, the corporate preference to shift work to the virtual world has pushed the poorest women out of the labor market, as they have no tools or access to internet services.
+Today, the digital gender gap is a new indicator of male dominance.

-In the face of such a global situation, violence against migrant, refugee and indigenous women has been expressed even more starkly.
-Examples are the brutal repression on the southern border of the USA, in besieged Palestine without access to vaccines, the rapes carried out by the occupying troops in Haiti or in Afghanistan, where women are now changing oppressors in the hands of the terrible Taliban.
+Within this context, violence against migrant, refugee and indigenous women is expressed even more starkly.
+Examples are the brutal repression on the southern border of the USA, in besieged Palestine without access to vaccines, and the rapes carried out by the occupying troops in Haiti or in Afghanistan where women are now changing oppressors in the hands of the terrible Taliban.

-We need a socialist revolution to put an end to this murderous system, which uses oppression suffered by women to divide us as a class and increase our exploitation, to give us less pay than men, that we, the unemployed, should be the ones to push for the lowering of the labour earning of the working class as a whole.
-Because capitalism also neglects the domestic and care tasks that it should guarantee collectively, placing them on the backs of working and poor women.
+We need a socialist revolution to put an end to this murderous system, which uses oppression suffered by women to divide us as a class and increase our exploitation.
+It gives us less pay than men, that we, the unemployed, then are used to lower the labor earnings of the working class as a whole.
+Capitalism also neglects the domestic and care tasks that it should guarantee collectively, placing them on the backs of working and poor women.